 - Frequency of critical incidents

-At the conclusion of the OS providers must include an exit report:
+At the conclusion of the outreach service, providers must include an Exit Report:

 - The most appropriate support model for the client